buckaroogeek/ansible-role-fedora-nfs-client/README.md

 This role is very basic, designed to provide the needed flexibility for configuring NFS clients on a small fleet of machines powering a local Kubernetes cluster (e.g. multiple VMs or Raspberry Pis) with a Fedora OS (currently Fedora 33).
 At somepoint, this may be extended to also support Fedora CoreOS.
 It is not designed as a general purpose NFS client so please keep my goals in mind when evaluating it for your use.

-The initial use case is to create and configure an NFS file share for the DNF local repository plugin and to support NFS shares for applications hosted in a kubernetes cluster.
+The initial use case is to create and configure an NFS file share for the DNF local repository plugin and to attach NFS shares to nodes that can be used for applications hosted in a kubernetes cluster.

 License
 -------